ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/markdown_cheat_sheet.md

 ![ELIXIR logo](images/infrastructures/ELIXIR-logo.svg)
 ![ELIXIR logo](images/infrastructures/ELIXIR-logo.svg){: height="200px" width="200px"}

+{: .important }
-{% include callout.html type="important" content="This way of including images does not work well when webpages are served using folders in its URL since absolute links towards images do no work on forks." %}
+This way of including images does not work well when webpages are served using folders in its URL since absolute links towards images do no work on forks.

 ## Icons